Fishing Tips

 Proper bait care ensures fishing success.
 Live wells keep bait healthy throughout the day.
 Insulated coolers preserve dead bait and catch.
 Bring extra ice for hot days, and consider vacuum-sealed bags for backup frozen bait.

 Ready to try Miami offshore fishing?
-Contact Nomad Fishing Charters at 786-266-0171.
 We provide quality gear and expert guidance for successful offshore trips.
+Compare trip lengths and options on our charters and rates, then bring your personal items and let us handle the tackle.